 Note: It is recommended that you enable the Switch UI Focus to Ringing Line parameter when using the Speed Dial/Xfer feature.
-For more information about this parameter, see "Switch UI Focus to Ringing Line" on page 210.
+For more information about this parameter, see "Switch UI Focus to Ringing Line".

 Speed Dial/Xfer Key Requirements and Functionality